vitovt/redrectangle/README.md

 # Red Overlay Transparency Tool

 ## Overview
-The Red Overlay Transparency Tool is a simple yet powerful application designed to assist in reading old educational books where correct answers are printed in red, and other text is in black.
+The Red Overlay Transparency Tool is a simple yet powerful Linux application designed to assist in reading old educational books where correct answers are printed in red, and other text is in black.
 This application simulates the effect of using a real red semi-transparent tape to filter out the correct answers, helping users focus on answering questions without seeing the answers first.

 Originally, educational books from the early '90s used this method to hide answers.
 As these books have become available in digital formats such as PDFs, this physical method isn't directly applicable.
 Our tool brings back this functionality digitally, allowing users to read and interact with educational content as intended.